-This Frequently Asked Questions (FAQ) section includes questions that are often asked about intramurals generally and Ophea's Raise the Bar Intramural Program specifically.
+This Frequently Asked Questions (FAQ) section includes questions about intramurals and Ophea's Raise the Bar Intramural Program.
 The answers include some suggestions to consider but do not necessarily reflect the situation and best approach for each school.
 Knowing your students and your school is key to determining what to put into practice!

 If you have a question that is not listed here, please email email@example.com.

 Please note that the Raise the Bar Intramural Program was developed and the below answers were provided in a pre-covid context; adaptations should be made, as necessary, to ensure compliance with current public health recommendations on COVID-19 as well as school board policies and procedures.

 - One of the most important elements of a successful program is support from staff and administration.
 Share your intramural plans with your administration so they are well informed about the activities you intend to offer.
 Engage staff in an event or activity by giving them simple, straightforward roles that are not time consuming.

 - Include a variety of games to appeal to diverse student groups.

 - Make student leadership and student voice a priority.
 Students make the event or activity come alive and sustain it.

 - Be creative with finding time during the day.
 Even a brief burst of activity during a break can provide a good start.

 - Create a safe space where all students feel welcome.